I know, you love your Yoga!

 One example is MyYogaWorks.
 It is an online Yoga classes lead by some of the World’s best Yoga teachers.
 There are 1200+ Premium classes for all abilities, from beginner to advanced.
 You can search for classes that last 10 minutes to an hour and you also can pick your practice based on a different yoga style.
 If you need to work on a specific body part, there is a search for that too.

-Ready to try some online Yoga classes for free?
+Ready to try online Yoga classes for free?

-Their 14 day trial gives you access to all classes and then you can decide if you’re ready to commit to their $15/month fee.
+14 day trial with access to all classes until you’re ready to commit to their $15/month fee.

 3- Set up a Yoga space at home to get you motivated